Frequently Asked Questions

 No, courses can be completed in any order.
 However, biosecurity training must be completed by all scheme members within 2022/23.

-You are required to completed at least 1 course per year, until fully compliant.
+You are required to complete at least 1 course per year, until fully compliant.
 If you complete all the course training requirements in one year, you do not need to complete any further training until these expire.

 If refresher training (or repeat training if the course is amended due to legislative or other changes) is completed before the renewal date, does that re-start the 3 or 5 year time period for the life of that course?
 E.g. bird welfare on 10th Jan 2021, so due again 10th Jan 2026; course is then completed again on 10th Jan 2023, does it still last until 2026 or now until 2028?